Shafin-Rehman/product-proposal/README.md

 **Project Description:**

-BudgetBuddy allows users to record daily expenses, categorize spending such as food, transportation, and entertainment, and view an overall summary of their finances in one place.
-The application focuses on simplicity and ease of use, making personal finance less overwhelming for beginners while still providing useful insights into spending habits.
-Over time, the project can be expanded to include visual charts, savings goals, and monthly financial reports to help users make informed financial decisions.
+BudgetBuddy allows users to enter their daily expenses and sort them into categories like food, transportation, and entertainment.
+It gives users a clear view of their spending so they can understand their habits and stay within a budget.
+The goal of the project is to make managing money less stressful and easier to understand, especially for beginners.

 **Primary Users**
 - College students